Dragoon4002/gooz_backend/API.md

 ### 4. BUY_PROPERTY

 Buys the property the player landed on (if available for purchase).
+A transaction fee of 1% of the property price is automatically deducted from the player's funds.

 **Request:**
 ```json